ropensci/spiro/tests/testthat/_snaps/spiro_smooth.md

     1996 4.534260e+03 1.284324e+02
     1997 4.530645e+03 1.284730e+02

+# Non breath-by-breath data is detected

+    Raw data is not breath-by-breath.
+Uses interpolated data instead.

+---

+    Could not find columns name(s) 'RERER' in interpolated data

 # input is validated

+    'data' must be a spiro data frame (the output of a spiro() call)

+---

     'smooth' must be greater or equal to 1 for time and breath averages